 The department of Sociology at the University of Southern California offers graduate students a vibrant academic environment in a campus that is nestled in the midst of an exciting urban center.
 Our graduate students enjoy an exceptionally generous financial aid package.
 Upon graduation, our students take academic position in research universities, liberal arts colleges, and other academic institutions (to see recent placements, visit our alumni page).
 The department offers the Doctor of Philosophy degree.
 Our PhD students also receive the Master of Arts (M.A. degree) after successfully completing the qualifying examinations.

-- to provide students with a thorough grounding in the core areas of theory, statistics, and research methods;
+• a thorough grounding in the core areas of theory, research methods, and statistics.

-- to develop proficiency in the process of sociological inquiry through substantive foci in two of the several sub-areas areas of sociology;
+• proficiency in the process of sociological inquiry through substantive foci in two sub-areas of sociology.

 o This is assessed through professional-level performance in elective coursework and on qualifying exams.